opeolluwa/filesync/README.md

-# WiShare: WiFi File Sharing Application
+# FIleSync: WiFi File Sharing Application

 _⚠️ the application is still a work in progress, hence, Some features are missing.
 Please see the [issues](https://github.com/opeolluwa/send-file/issues) page to contribute_